-parameter recommended value comment max_connections 30 NetVizura rarely uses more than 10 connections simultaneously, but it is good to have some reserve. shared_buffers 1024MB The recommended amount is ${\tt RAM}/4$. effective_cache_size 2048MB The recommended amount is $RAM/2$, possibly even $RAM 3/4$. checkpoint_segments 32 For write intensive apps (as NetVizura) it should be at least 16, with 32 as safe maximum. checkpoint_completion target 0.8 This parameter can take values between 0 and 1.
+parameter recommended value comment max_connections 30 NetVizura rarely uses more than 10 connections simultaneously, but it is good to have some reserve. shared_buffers 1024MB The recommended amount is RAM/4. effective_cache_size 2048MB The recommended amount is RAM/2, possibly even RAM 3/4. checkpoint_segments 32 For write intensive apps (as NetVizura) it should be at least 16, with 32 as safe maximum. checkpoint_completion target 0.8 This parameter can take values between 0 and 1.
 Default is set to 0.5, which means that the write phase of checkpoint process will take half of the checkpoint timeout time.
-Increasing this value will provide more time for checkpoint write phase to finish, thus decreasing IO usage. work_mem 8MB - 12MB The formula used is max_con nectionswork_mem <= RAM/8, but using a bit more is still fine. maintenance_work_mem 32MB Speeds up DB self clean process. wal_buffers 16MB Increasing wal_buffers is helpful for write-heavy systems.
+Increasing this value will provide more time for checkpoint write phase to finish, thus decreasing IO usage. work_mem 8MB - 12MB The formula used is max_con nections work_mem <= RAM/8, but using a bit more is still fine. maintenance_work_mem 32MB Speeds up DB self clean process. wal_buffers 16MB Increasing wal_buffers is helpful for write-heavy systems.
 Upper limit is 16MB. full_page_writes off Turning this parameter off speeds normal operation, but might lead to either unrecoverable data corruption, or silent data corruption, after power outage, OS or HDD failure.
 The risks are similar to turning off fsync, though smaller. fsync off Don't wait for HDD to finish previous write operation.
 This brings the most benefit, but if there is power outage, OS or HDD failure in exact instant when PSQL issues write command to HDD, that data will be lost and the DB itself could be corrupted.
-On the other hand, DB can issue several magnitude more write commands in the same time period and consider all these done, thus improving write performance immensely. synchronous_commit OII less benefit.
+On the other hand, DB can issue several magnitude more write commands in the same time period and consider all these done, thus improving write performance immensely. synchronous_commit off Similarly to "fsync" but with less benefit.